canonical/cloud-init/doc/rtd/topics/base_config_reference.rst

 * **enabled**: Boolean indicating whether to enable or disable the vendor_data
 * **prefix**: A path to prepend to any vendor_data provided script

+**warn_on_duplicate_mac**: When set true, allows cloud-init to continue running if it discovers multiple interfaces with the same network MAC address.
+Standard cloud-init behavior is to exit with an exception when multiple interfaces have the same MAC address.

 Example
 =======